 Managing stress in a healthy way involves building effective coping skills.
 This can mean helping your child to identify what is causing them stress, and what actions are within their control to manage it.
-If you're not sure how to relieve stress for your teenager, it can help to talk with your child about the following things:
+If you're not sure how to relieve stress for your teenager, it can help to talk with them about the following things:

 - What are the things causing them stress?